liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 ## Field

-Each method that returns a field in the responses must be annotated with the `@Field` annotation.
+Each method that returns a field in the API responses must be annotated with the `@Field` annotation.
+You must add the `@Field` annotation to all the fields you want to expose/parse.
 This annotation must also contain the field's name as you want it to appear in the responses.
-By including a `Locale` argument in these methods, Apio makes the field localizable.
+Including a `Locale` argument in these methods makes their fields localizable.
 Apio also parses the return type for use in the API documentation.

 For example, this `getArticleBody` method is annotated with `@Field("articleBody")` and takes a `Locale` argument: